bwsw/cloudstack-ui/docs/source/CSUI-VirtualMachines.rst

 .. figure:: _static/VMs_Details_CreateGroup.png

-To remove the assigned group select the "Remove from the group" option and click "REMOVE" to eliminate the assigned group from the VM.
+To remove a machine from the assigned group select the "Remove from the group" option and click "REMOVE" to eliminate the VM from the group.
+A *Default group* will be displayed for this machine.

 .. figure:: _static/VMs_Details_RemoveGroup2.png

-The VM group is a custom group.
-It is saved to VM tags with ``csui.vm.group`` tag.
-From the Tags tab, it also can be edited or deleted.

 4. Service offering - The service offerings of the VM.
 Expand the section to view the whole list of offering parameters.

 Edit this field by clicking the "Edit" button |edit icon|.
 In the appeared window you will see the list of available service offerings.